Vincent-Millane/cname-cloaking/README.md

 ### mobileconfig.sascdn.com ###
-If you have hundreds of connections per day (more than double-click!) to **mobileconfig.sascdn.com**, it's also an aggressive tracker that's linked to the Smart AdServer tracker, which in turn is linked to Akamai (akamai.smartadserver.com).
+If you have hundreds of connections per day (more than doubleclick!) to **mobileconfig.sascdn.com**, it's also an aggressive tracker that's linked to the Smart AdServer tracker, which in turn is linked to Akamai (akamai.smartadserver.com).
 These domains are included in my list of domains.

 A search in the trackers tab of the excellent Exodus application (https://exodus-privacy.eu.org/) will show you all the applications containing this bug at the date of their last scan.
 It is possible to request an online scan of an application.